SerZhyAle/sql_calendar/README.md

 ## Physical **Calendar** for *MySQL* and *Microsoft SQL* (hours, dates, weeks, months, quarters, years)

+The solution for enterprise applications.
+Calendar with already calculated fields for grouping and filtering date-time aggregated stored data.
 In this package code for:

 The tables: